 Remember, you aren’t the only one who can contribute to your child’s 529 plan.
 Williams suggests encouraging grandparents and other family members to make contributions as holiday gifts “instead of buying the kids the latest electronic gadget.”
 He also recommends looking into ways to lower the college tab, whether by spending the first two years at a community college before transferring to a larger school or by seeking financial aid.

 Blayney says entrepreneurs often view the stock market as something they can’t control, while they feel completely in control of their own businesses and are therefore more comfortable with those risks.
-As a result, many “small-business owners often fail to diversify their net worth by using other financial assets to offset the risks of the business itself.”
+As a result, many “small-business owners often fail to diversify their net worth by using other financial assets to offset the risks of the business itself,” she continues.

-Cost is another factor scaring entrepreneurs away from retirement planning.
-“Some business owners hesitate to set up a retirement plan because they’re afraid of the expense involved,” Stanich says. “[In reality], a retirement plan may provide significant tax advantages, both for the business and the owner personally.”
+Cost is another factor scaring entrepreneurs away from retirement planning, according to Stanich.
+“Some business owners hesitate to set up a retirement plan because they’re afraid of the expense involved,” she says. “[In reality], a retirement plan may provide significant tax advantages, both for the business and the owner personally.”

 There are retirement plans available for every size of business today, even for sole proprietors.
 And if you’re already over 50, you’ve still got time.
-In fact, Williams says, if you are 50 or older, you should take advantage of catch-up contributions that allow you to contribute more to a retirement plan than younger people can.
+In fact, Williams says, if you are 50 or older, you should take advantage of catch-up contributions.
+They allow you to contribute more to a retirement plan than younger people can.

 Here is where your personal and business financial plans intertwine: “Unless you’ve done your own retirement planning and figured out what you will need [to retire], you will not have the information needed to make a sale or exit decision about your business,” Blayney warns.
 If you don’t know what your needs are, you might sell too soon or at a bad price, she adds.

 The glue holding your entire financial plan together is insurance.
 “Insurance planning and implementation play a key role in an entrepreneur’s financial planning,” Blayney says.
-Small-business owners face unique challenges here, because along with all the insurance coverage your business needs—such as property insurance, liability coverage, workers’ compensation and possibly health insurance for your employees—business ownership creates special personal insurance requirements.
+Small-business owners face unique challenges here.
+Along with all the insurance coverage your business may need—such as commercial property insurance, liability insurance and health insurance for your employees—business ownership may create special personal insurance requirements.

 You may need: